benkrakar/Booking-Data-API/README.md

-# Booking-REST-API
+# 🗽Booking-REST-API 🗽
-a RESTFul API that allows users to login as administrator or user (user / owner).
+👉 A resful api that allows users to login as administrator or user (user / owner).